Skip Navigation

 Can I drop a J-Term course once I have registered?

-The schedule adjustment/withdrawal dates and the refund period for J-term are much shorter.
-Once a student registers for a J-term course, they are responsible for dropping any course they decide not to attend or are required by policy to drop by the last date of J-term registration (for J-term 2024 the date is December 20, 2023).
-Students may drop a course utilizing Self Service.
-Any course dropped during this time will not be recorded on a student’s permanent academic record.
+The schedule adjustment/withdrawal dates and the refund period for J-Term are much shorter.
+Once a student registers for a J-Term course, they are responsible for dropping any course they decide not to attend or are required to drop prior to the first day of the J-Term course ( J-Term 2025 begins January 2, 2025).
+Students should drop courses utilizing Self Service.
+Any course dropped during this time will not be recorded on a student’s permanent academic record and students will not be charged the fees.
+Courses dropped on or after the first day of the course will result in the forfeiture of all fees associated with the course.

-If I withdraw from a J-Term course will I get a refund?
+If I withdraw from a J-Term course will I get a cost adjustment/refund?

-Course withdrawal for J-Term ends at the midpoint of the course that is 5 days or longer.
+Course withdrawal for J-Term ends at the midpoint of the course.
 For example, if a course is 5 days in length, the withdrawal period ends at the end of the 3rd day.
-Courses that are one (1) day in length have no refund option.
+Courses that are one (1) day in length or are weekend courses (Friday/Saturday only) have no cost adjustment/refund option.
+[A cost adjustment is a credit toward a balance owed.]

-Given that the courses are a part of a student’s spring course schedule.
-Refunds would only be offered if a student took more than the 20-credit semester limit.
-The refund policy for any additional tuition paid is below.
-100% of the fees are non-refundable after the course begins.
+Given that the courses are a part of a matriculated student’s spring course schedule, cost adjustments would only be offered if a student was enrolled in more than 20-credits and had paid/been charged additional tuition.
+The policy regarding any additional tuition paid is below.
+100% of fees are non-refundable after the day the course begins.

-J-Term refunds (additional tuition): Prior to Day 1 – 100%, Up to the midpoint of the class (Day 3 of a one-week class) – 50%, After the midpoint of the class (Day 4 and beyond of a one-week class) - 0.
+J-Term cost adjustments (for those who paid additional tuition): Prior to Day 1 – 100%, Up to the midpoint of the class – 50%, After the midpoint of the class - 0.

-J-term registration fees are refundable until the course begins.
+J-Term fees are refundable until the end of the day BEFORE the course begins.

 If I complete my degree requirements during J-Term will I be able to graduate immediately?

-No. Graduation will follow the spring conferral schedule, so the earliest a student who completed their degree requirements during J-term would be able to graduate is May.
+No. The earliest a student who completed their degree requirements during J-Term would be able to graduate is May.

 Is housing available during J-Term?

-Yes, housing is available during the “J” Term for students taking in-person classes only.
-Housing is $100 a week and there are no dining services available.
-You will need to provide your own meals.
-Email Community Living directly before December 20th to make individual arrangements.
-603-358-2339 communityliving@keene.edu
+Yes, housing is available for students already in a current housing assignment during J-Term for students taking in-person classes only.
+Housing is $150 a week and there are no dining services available (you will need to provide your own meals).
+Email Community Living directly before noon on Tuesday, December 24th to make individual arrangements by phone (603-358-2339) or by email (communityliving@keene.edu).

-I’m not a KSC student, so how do I register?
+I’m not a current KSC student, so how do I register?

 Who do I contact with questions?